Sicily: Popular culture and Traditional items

-Traditional items

 The Sicilian cart is an ornate, colourful style of a horse- or donkey-drawn cart native to Sicily.
 Sicilian woodcarver George Petralia states that horses were mostly used in the city and flat plains, while donkeys or mules were more often used in rough terrain for hauling heavy loads.
 The cart has two wheels and is primarily handmade out of wood with iron components.

 The Sicilian coppola is a traditional kind of flat cap typically worn by men in Sicily.
 First used by English nobles during the late 18th century, the tascu began being used in Sicily in the early 20th century as a driving cap, usually worn by car drivers.
 The coppola is usually made in tweed.
 Today it is widely regarded as a definitive symbol of Sicilian heritage.

 Flag and emblem

 The Flag of Sicily, regarded as a regional icon, was first adopted in 1282, after the Sicilian Vespers of Palermo.
 It is characterised by the presence of the triskeles in the middle, depicting the head of Medusa and three wheat ears representing the extreme fertility of the land of Sicily.
 In early mythology, when Medusa was slain and beheaded by Perseus, the Medusa head was placed in the centre of Athena's shield.

 Palermo and Corleone were the first two cities to found a confederation against the Angevin rule.
 The triskeles symbol came to be on the Sicilian flag in 1943 during World War II when Andrea Finocchiaro Aprile led an independence movement, in collaboration with the allies.
 Their plan was to help Sicily become independent and form a free republic.
 The colours, likewise introduced in the 1940s, respectively represent the cities of Palermo and Corleone.
 The separatist behind the movement used a yellow and red flag with the Trinacria in the centre of it.
 When World War II ended, Sicily was recognized as an autonomous region in the Italian Republic.

 The flag became the official public flag of the Regione Siciliana in January 2000, after the passing of an apposite regional law which advocates its use on public buildings, schools and city halls along with the national Italian flag and the European one.

 Familiar as an ancient symbol of the region, the Triskelion is also featured on Greek coins of Syracuse, such as coins of Agathocles (317–289 BC).The symbol dates back to when Sicily was part of Magna Graecia, the colonial extension of Greece beyond the Aegean.
 The triskelion was revived, as a neoclassic – and non-Bourbon – emblem for the new Napoleonic Kingdom of the Two Sicilies, by Joachim Murat in 1808.
 In the case of Sicily, the triskelion symbol is said to represent the three capes (headlands or promontories of the island of Sicily, namely: Pelorus (Peloro, Tip of Faro, Messina: North-East); Pachynus (Passero, Syracuse: South); and Lilybæum (Lilibeo, Cape Boeo, Marsala: West), which form three points of a triangle.